tposney/midi-qol/README.md

   * "override default macro execution"  If this is enabled the hotbar hooks will directly call the item macro and won't work as expected for dae/midi.
 The settings are per player so each player needs to change the setting to disabled.

+### **Dnd5e-helpers**
-- **Dnd5e-helpers** midi-qol has configuration options (in the optional rules section) to incorporate the AC bonus calculated by dnd5e-helpers.
+Midi-qol has configuration options (in the optional rules section) to incorporate the AC bonus calculated by dnd5e-helpers.
 There are two settings dnd5e-helpers which allows an attack if any of the 4 corners of the target are visible and dnd5e-helpers+AC which will include the AC bonus from armor when calculating a hit.
 The bonus AC on the target will be displayed in the to hit card.

-**Roll Statistics.**
-  * Most of the time when an attack roll is made or a spell is cast that does damage, the actual attack and damage rolls are recorded.
-This is recorded for every unique actor, on both a session and lifetime basis, as well as recording the same data for each item used by the actor on a session basis.
-So you might be able to answer questions like "is my longsword better than my dagger given the foes we are fighting?"
-The data kept is
-  * #attack rolls
-  * #criticals
-  * #fumbles
-  * #number of natural 20's
-  * #rolls that did damage
-  * The average damage rolled per attack.
-This is the raw damage before resistances/saves.
-If you were using the wrong weapon against a target then the total damage might be high, but the applied damage would be low.
-For AoE spells the total of the dice rolled is recorded, ignoring the number of targets.
-  * The average damage applied per attack.
-If you have an area effect spell this might do X points of damage to Y opponents, meaning the applied damage is X * Y and then modified by saves/resistances.
-The applied damage includes saves and immunities so might be an effective measure of damage per use, but recognizes the value of AoE spells in doing mass damage.

-  The data is stored in settings.db, via a world setting.
-You probably don't want to hit the database for every roll made by any player/monster, so you can specify how often the data is saved, I suggest every 10-20 rolls, rather than every roll.
-The graphical display is updated whenever the data is saved to permanent storage and locally for players own rolls.
-  * MidiQOL.gameStats.clearStats() to reset all data.
-(GM Only)
-  * MidiQOL.gameStats.clearActorStats(actorId) to clear the stats for a given actor.
-(GM only)
-  * MidiQOL.gameStats.endSession() to end the current session and start a new one.
-(GM only)
-  * MidiQOL.gameStats.showStats() display a window displaying the statistics kept.
-Players only see their own characters.
-  * MidiQOL.gameStats.statData returns the current statData (have a look and see what is stored)

-## Concentration Checks
-support for **concentration automation**.
-The is dependent on DAE being installed and of the right version and **requires** CUB concentration automation to be disabled.
-Midi will work with Convenient Effects, Combat Utility Belt of use it's own effect for concentration.
-  * Enabled via config setting (near auto check saves)
-  * Get user confirmation before casting a second concentration spell while the first is still active.
-First concentration is removed if you proceed.
-  * Taking damage causes a concentration check, failure removes concentration.
-  * If the spell that caused concentration expires concentration is removed
-  * Concentration can be removed from the token effects HUD and will work as expected.
-  * If concentration is removed any effects due to the spell on any tokens (self + targets) are removed.
-  * If concentration is removed any measured templates associated with the spell are removed.
-  * No changes are required to any spells/effects for this to work, it keys off the concentration attribute in the spell details.
-  * Support for concentration for non-spells.
-Put "Concentration" in the activation conditions field and using the item will cause concentration to be added to the caster and any active effects applied by the item will be linked to concentration.

 ## Short Guide to the settings:
 ### Workflow settings